-People in high-reliability health systems focus on predicting and eliminating catastrophes—not reacting to them.
+People in high reliability health systems focus on predicting and eliminating catastrophes—not reacting to them.
 All staff members think about what could go wrong and pay attention to small signs of potential problems.
-In addition to examining mistakes that caused patient harm, clinicians and hospital staff also need to focus on near misses, identifying and correcting faulty processes and/or situations that could cause harm in the future.
-Staff view near misses as opportunities to improve current processes by examining strengths, identifying weaknesses, and taking action to improve and correct them.
-They don’t view near misses as evidence that the processes work “well enough” to keep patients safe.
+What separates high performers is that in addition to examining mistakes that caused patient harm, they also focus on near misses, identifying and correcting situations that could cause harm in the future.
+Staff should view near misses as opportunities to improve current processes by examining strengths, identifying weaknesses, and taking action to improve and correct them.
+They don’t view near misses as evidence that the current system works “well enough” to keep patients safe.

 4. Deference to expertise

-High-reliability healthcare organizations rely on experts, not authority figures, for decision-making in crises or emergency situations.
+High reliability healthcare organizations rely on experts, not authority figures, for decision-making in crises or emergency situations.
 The most experienced person or the person highest in the organizational hierarchy does not necessarily have the information needed to respond appropriately to a particular crisis.
-Physicians, nurses, and other clinical experts—not hospital administrators—are often the best people to assess and correct patient safety issues.
+Front line physicians, nurses, and other clinical experts—not hospital administrators—are often the best people to assess and correct patient safety issues.
 Frontline staff are expected and encouraged to share concerns about potential safety threats and problems.
 When engaged, clinical experts contribute positively to the kind of cultural and operational changes that drive better care.

 5. Commitment to resilience

 Errors in medicine will occur.
-People in high-reliability health systems assume that, despite safeguards, systems may fail in unpredictable ways.
+People in high reliability health systems assume that, despite safeguards, systems may fail in unpredictable ways.
 Therefore, staff practice rapidly assessing and responding to challenging situations and system failures.
-Leaders train staff to identify potential safety threats quickly so they can respond before patients are harmed or reduce the seriousness of the patient safety event.
+Leaders train staff to identify potential safety threats quickly so they can respond before patients are harmed or reduce the seriousness of the event.

-5 Challenges health systems face when trying to achieve high reliability
+5 challenges health systems face when trying to implement HRO principles

 Healthcare organizations have several characteristics that make it difficult—and essential—to achieve high reliability.

-Health systems are complex environments involving many teams that must coordinate efforts to promote safety.
+Hospitals are complex environments involving many teams and team members that must coordinate efforts to promote patient wellbeing.
 Physicians, nurses, pharmacists, technicians who maintain equipment, and support staff who maintain the physical environment must work together to keep hospitalized patients safe.
 That’s a lot of moving parts, requiring near-flawless communication and coordination.

 2. Multiple decision makers

-High-reliability healthcare organizations include many decision makers working to make important, interconnected choices on behalf of patients, staff, and the organization.
-HROs must develop processes that allow these decisionmakers to communicate effectively with each other and weigh the outcomes of their choices.
+High reliability healthcare organizations include many decision makers working to make important, interconnected choices on behalf of patients, staff, and the organization.
+HROs must develop systems that allow these decisionmakers to communicate effectively with each other and weigh the outcomes of their choices.

 3. Time pressure

 Many patient care emergencies require immediate action.
-In HROs, the systems and culture allow staff to identify when they lack time to reliably complete all needed tasks and must obtain additional assistance.
-Hospitals do not always have extra staff with the resources and training needed to deliver quality, safe care.
-As a result, appropriate workforce management (staffing) is a critical consideration in HROs.
+In HROs, the systems and culture of safety allow staff to identify when they lack time to reliably complete all needed tasks and must obtain additional assistance.
+Hospitals do not always have extra staff with the resources and training needed to deliver quality care and maintain a culture of safety.
+As a result, appropriate workforce management (staffing) is a critical consideration.

 4. High staff turnover

 The healthcare industry workforce is experiencing high turnover due to fatigue, burnout, and other issues.
-The result is teams that are less intact and potentially not as synchronized as staff who have worked together long term.
+The result is teams that are less intact and team members are potentially not as synchronized with each other as staff who have worked together long term.
 Therefore, frequent staff training is more critical, and standardization of equipment and procedures is essential.

 5. Patients have unpredictable behaviors and needs

-Most of the industries that emphasize high reliability (e.g., airlines and chemical and nuclear power plants) deal with machines and processes that are mechanical/predictable and whose design and condition are meticulously documented.
+Most of the industries that emphasize HRO principles (e.g., airlines and chemical and nuclear power plants) deal with machines and systems that are mechanical/predictable and whose design and condition are meticulously documented.
 Caring for patients, whose behavior and needs vary from other patients’ and change over time in unpredictable ways, is uniquely challenging.

-The Joint Commission and Institute for Healthcare Improvement recommend several strategies for the healthcare industry to achieve high reliability:
+The Joint Commission and Institute for Healthcare Improvement recommends several strategies for the healthcare industry to achieve high reliability:

-Develop leaders: Hospital leaders (executives, management, and lead physicians) must commit to the goal of zero patient harm and facilitate and mentor teamwork, continuous improvement, and psychological safety.
-Hospitals must prioritize safety when selecting and developing a pipeline of leaders and creating succession plans.
+Develop leaders: Hospital executives, management, and lead physicians must commit to the goal of zero patient harm and facilitate and mentor teamwork, continuous improvement, and psychological wellness.
+Hospitals must prioritize keeping patients safe when selecting and developing a pipeline of leaders and creating succession plans.

-Establish and support a safety culture: To promote a safety culture and to increase high reliability, The Joint Commission encourages trust-building and accountability, identification of unsafe conditions, and regular assessment of processes and systems as best practices.
+Establish and support a culture of safety: To promote a culture of safety and HRO principles, The Joint Commission encourages trust-building and accountability, identification of unsafe conditions, and regular assessment of systems as best practices.
 To achieve transparency and a blame-free environment, consider establishing a Just Culture, recognizing that individual practitioners should not be held accountable for system failings over which they have no control.

-Build and use data systems to measure progress and improve processes: The Joint Commission emphasizes the need to track and display quality measures and involve IT support in developing solutions to quality improvement problems.
-Use the data to improve your work processes.
+Build and use data systems to measure progress: The Joint Commission emphasizes the need to track and display quality measures and involve IT support in developing solutions to quality improvement problems.
+Use the data to improve your work.
 For example, you should review new medical technologies six to 12 months after implementation to answer these questions: